What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Discussions and Future Directions

 \subsubsection{Unexplored Analytical Tasks}

-As indicated above, limitations imposed by insufficient label granularity and footage resolution have left several promising research areas unexplored.
-Based on the analysis in Section \ref{sec:tasks_datasets} and the overview in Tables \ref{table:Existing Tasks Classification} and \ref{table:visual_datasets_summary}, we summarize these tasks as follows. \begin{itemize} \item Localization of abnormal events: road construction, traffic congestion, traffic accidents, and traffic crime; \item Detection and segmentation of unsurfaced road; \item Classification of adverse environmental conditions; \item Detection of suspicious and damaged vehicles; \item Detection and segmentation of pedestrians and riders with dangerous behaviors (e.g., jaywalking); \item Detection and segmentation of multi-type anomalies; \item Detection and segmentation of users with right-of-way; \item Detection of specific places (e.g., parking, petrol station, speed bumps and shared areas); and \item Traffic scene graph generation with specific relations. \end{itemize}
+From the perspective of conventional vision task categories, including classification, localization, detection, and segmentation, insufficient label granularity and footage quality have largely restricted existing benchmarks to coarse scene-level categorization or isolated object recognition, leaving several promising finer-grained and more context-sensitive tasks underexplored.
+Based on the examination in Section~\ref{sec:tasks_datasets} and the summaries in Table~\ref{table:Existing Tasks Classification} and Table~\ref{table:visual_datasets_summary}, we organize these gaps at the task-level as follows. \begin{itemize}[noitemsep] \item Localization of abnormal events: road construction, traffic congestion, traffic accidents, and traffic crime; \item Detection and segmentation of unsurfaced roads; \item Classification of adverse environmental conditions and road conditions according to the hazard level; \item Detection of suspicious and damaged vehicles; \item Detection and segmentation of pedestrians and riders with dangerous behaviors (e.g., jaywalking); \item Detection and segmentation of multi-type anomalies; \item Detection and segmentation of users with right-of-way; \item Detection of specific places (e.g. parking, petrol station, speed bumps, and shared areas); \item Classification and detection of driving maneuvers (especially based on visual cues); \item Generation of traffic scene graphs with traffic-specific relations; \item Detection and segmentation of multi-type pertinent entities. \end{itemize}